oduameh/node-course/docs/Instructions/keys-and-wallets.md

 --testnet-magic 2
 ```

-Once you have requested tADA from the faucet (in wallet1), let's query the UTxOs belonging to your payment address.
+Once you have requested tADA from the faucet (in wallet1), query the UTXOs belonging to your payment address

 ```
 cardano-cli query utxo --address $(cat ~/preview/wallet1/payment.addr) --testnet-magic 2